brianch/offline-chess-puzzles/README.md

 - The piece set "cburnett" is a work of Colin M.L.
 Burnett and used under the CC-BY-SA 3.0 unported license (more info on the license.txt file in that directory).
 - The "california" piece set is a work of Jerry S. licensed under CC BY-NC-SA 4.0 (https://sites.google.com/view/jerrychess/home)
 - The piece sets "Cardinal", "Dubrovny", "Gioco", "Icpieces", "Maestro", "Staunty" and "Tatiana" are work of "sadsnake1", licensed under CC BY-NC-SA 4.0.
 And obtained from the lila (lichess) repository.
+- The font "Chess Alpha" is a work of Eric Bentzen and free for personal non commercial use.
+Full info in the documents in the "font" directory.